 My career has taken me to places I never dreamed about as a black girl growing up in the South, living under the restrictions of Jim Crow laws where everything was separate and far from equal.
 I rose to work as an editor at some of the nation’s most important daily newspapers, met many powerful people, including presidents, vice presidents, members of Congress, governors, judges, big-city mayors and small-town lawmakers.
 Through journalism, I learned how to measure the pulse of the community through my own community service and through leading staffs that told stories of the real people we served.
 I have traveled to dozens of states and to other countries.
 I have hired and mentored hundreds of journalists.
 I still mentor some of them.
 I am blessed.

 I grew up as an only child and I still have some only-child traits — introspective, nerdy, selfish of my space and relationships, too fond of some materialistic things.
 No apologies, I just am.

 As a wife and mother, I think I’ve done a pretty good job.
 I’ve been married (to the same man!) for more than 45 years.
 I got lucky.
 Somehow I seem to have attracted a man who loves me and never cared that my career drove our family dynamics.
 He never resented the fact that I made more money, my career determined where and how we lived and traveled and how we retired.
 My husband is the textbook example of how a man can be supportive of his woman.

 We raised a daughter who is about the best a daughter can be.
 Yes, she, too, grew up as an only child with some of her mother’s only-child traits.
 But in adulthood she is much more selfless and less selfish than her mother.
-She is smart, compassionate, giving, thoughtful, creative, beautiful and career driven.
-Maybe too career driven.
+She is smart, compassionate, giving, thoughtful, creative, loving, beautiful and career driven.
+Maybe, sometimes, too career driven.
 I take much of the blame for that.
 And, she has a great sense of humor, often teaming up with her dad to make Mom the victim of family humor.